Wyntuition/jekyll-now/todo/02-work-internal.md

 "He had mastery of several domains and development best practices, and worked to instill these in other developers on the team.
 In a Scrummaster role, he was responsible for improving an entire team's delivery and he put in a lot of effort to do that."

-Seth proved himself as a natural leader and coach to other developers, able to teach and lead by always being a good example and a consistent solver of problems. technical and otherwise.
+Seth proved himself as a natural leader and coach to other developers, able to teach and lead by always being a good example as he consistently solved problems, technical and otherwise.

 #### Sean